bjgordon/qa-spark/README.md

 1. Github sends a webhook to QA-Spark.
 2. QA-Spark will delete the Cloud Foundry application.

+## Deploying this application to Cloud Foundry

+TODO

+This guide assumes you are already logged in to cloud foundry.

+The application expects a postgres service called qaspark-db to exist.
+An example command to create it:

+`cf create-service SERVICE PLAN qaspark-db`

 ## Setting up CircleCI

 * go to https://circleci.com/ and authorize with Github.